Anxiety in INEC as changes imminent over Edo, Ondo polls

 Sources at the commission hinted that politicians have already infiltrated and are making unwholesome inputs into the names of those to be appointed as SPOs.

-There are suggestions from the commission that some top officials within are neck-deep in the on-going redeploment of personnel list of nominees to play critical roles in the election.
+There are suggestions from the commission that some top officials within are neck-deep in the on-going redeployment of personnel list of nominees to play critical roles in the election.

 No threat to polls, allegations misleading, mischievous – INEC